Projects

 Hook Lake

 The Hook Lake Project (formerly North Falcon Point) consists of 16 contiguous mining claims covering 25,847 hectares, located 60 km east of the Key Lake Uranium Mine in northern Saskatchewan.
 The Project is host to several prospective areas of uranium mineralization including the Hook Lake / Zone S High-grade surface outcrop with reported grades in grab samples up to 68% U3O8.
 A bio-geochemical survey carried out over the trenches in 2015 responded positively with along-strike anomalies 2 km to the northeast.
-Skyharbour signed a Definitive Agreement with Valor Resources on the Hook Lake Uranium Project whereby Valor can earn-in 80% of the project through $3,500,000 in total exploration expenditures, $475,000 in total cash payments over three years and an initial share issuance of 233,333,333 shares of Valor.
+Valor Resources recently completed their 80% earn-in on the Hook Lake Uranium Project, now becoming a JV with Skyharbour whereby Skyharbour maintains a 20% interest.
+Valor has completed its contribution of cash and exploration expenditures consideration totaling CAD $3,750,000 over a three-year period ($250,000 in cash payments to Skyharbour as well as $3,500,000 in exploration expenditures).

 Project details